DocBohn/CowPi_documentation/docs/source/CowPi_stdio/protocols.rst

     If you need to determine the addresses of multiple peripherals, then we recommend that you run the Arduino Wire library’s `i2c_scanner <https://github.com/arduino/ArduinoCore-avr/blob/master/libraries/Wire/examples/i2c_scanner/i2c_scanner.ino>`__
     example to print the addresses of all devices on the I2C bus.

+Terminology
+"""""""""""

+While the |i2c| lines don't reference the "master/slave" paradigm -- they are ``SDA`` ("Serial DAta") and ``SCL`` ("Serial CLock"), legacy datasheets use the "master/slave" terminology when describing the components' roles.
+NXP Semiconductor, which owns Philip Semiconductor's intellectual property that covers |i2c|, has adopted the terms "controller/target".
+OSHWA has not proposed any changes.

+As with SPI, we prefer the terms "controller" and "peripheral", as we think these are the most-descriptive terms for the components.